learning-monk/learning-monk.github.io/README.md

-This is my portfolio website built with HTML, CSS and Bootstrap4 and hosted using githubPages.
+This is my portfolio website built with HTML, CSS and Bootstrap4 and hosted using github-pages.

 I built this site to showcase my work and share my knowledge.